-When I first read the title, I immediately thought “war of the sexes” but reading further he goes on to say, “you’re probably a feminist already…How can you tell?”
+When I first read the title, I immediately thought of “war of the sexes,” but reading further, he says, “you’re probably a feminist already…How can you tell?”
 In his abridged version, “you’re not a dick if you believe in equal pay for equal work.
 You don’t think a short skirt is an open invitation.
 You’re sickened by female genital mutilation.
-And you don’t have your head in the sand…” I say, wow!
-He’s writing to a male audience and “mansplaining,” it’s ok to support women, you can drop the “macho”, it doesn’t make you any less of a man for doing so.
+And you don’t have your head in the sand…” I say.
+Wow!
+He’s writing to a male audience and “mansplaining” that it’s ok to support women; you can drop the “macho,” it doesn’t make you any less of a man for doing so.

-Here’s the thing, I’m teaching basic facts and it’s more than that, obviously…but discussing female circumcision is not something that comes up every day and yet it happens every day in Africa, Asia and the Middle East, over 200 million women living today have undergone this procedure, this is crazy!
-I want my son’s and their generation…all generations, to understand that it’s ok to fight for whats right, whether you are a feminist or just a human with a soul.
-Let’s drop the labels completely and help each other, no more tiptoeing, both sexes need to be involved if anything is going to change.
-Men need to know, its okay to support us, release those traditional “old boys” way of thinking.
+Here’s the thing, I’m teaching the basic facts, but it’s more than that.
+For example, discussing female circumcision does not come up every day.
+Yet, it happens every day in Africa, Asia and the Middle East.
+Over 200 million women living today have undergone this procedure; this is insane!
+I want my sons and their generations (all generations), to understand that it’s ok to fight for what’s right.
+Whether you are a feminist or just a human with a soul.
+Let’s drop the labels entirely and help each other.
+No tiptoeing; both sexes need to get involved if anything is going to change.
+Men need to know that it’s okay to support us and release those traditional “old boys” ways of thinking.